-Students work towards the University of the Arts London (UAL) Level 3 Diploma in Performing and Production Arts in their first year of study; progressing onto their University of the Arts London (UAL) Level 3 Extended Diploma in Performing and Production Arts in their second year.
-The Extended Diploma at Distinction level is allocated 168 UCAS points, which is equivalent to 3 full A Levels at grade A.
+Performance students work towards the University of the Arts (UAL) Level 3 Diploma in Performing and Productions Arts in their first year of study; progressing onto their University of the Arts London (UAL) Level 3 Extended Diploma in Performing and Production Arts in their second year.
+The Extended Diploma at Distinction level is allocated 168 UCAS points which is equivalent to 3 full A Levels at grade A*

-Students will need to demonstrate enthusiasm and commitment, including some evenings.
+Students will need to demonstrate enthusiasm and commitment, including some evenings and occasional weekends.

 Minimum of 4 GCSEs A* - C including GCSE Drama (if taken); plus 9 - 5 in GCSE English.
 Relevant Level 2 Diploma at Merit or Distinction.
 Students will audition and be interviewed prior to selection.